8tiqa/votedou-app/README.md

-# VoteDou
+# E-voting System
-C# based Windows Application for casting and counting votes
+Windows Application for casting and counting votes built in C# and SQL